near-examples/workshop--exploring-assemblyscript-contracts/assembly/A.sample-projects/01.greeting/README.md

 - **NEAR Shell** serves as a console swiss army knife with the ability to manage accounts, contracts and more
 - **`near-api-js`** (our JavaScript API) wraps the NEAR JSON RPC API and exposes NEAR Wallet authentication

-Only the first, using NEAR Shell, will be addressed here.
-It's key limitation is that we cannot orchestrate cross-contract calls.
-We will use NEAR Shell to create new accounts for contracts before we deploy, verify, and invoke methods on those contracts and finally deleting the contract accounts to clean up after ourselves.
-We will rely on other tools like [NEAR Explorer](https://explorer.nearprotocol.com/) for transaction visibilty, history and more.
+Only the first, using NEAR Shell, will be addressed here in any depth.
+Its key limitation is that we cannot orchestrate cross-contract calls.

+We will use NEAR Shell to login to our own user account and then use it again to create a new account for our contract before we deploy, verify, and invoke methods on the contract.
+Finally, we will delete the contract account to clean up after ourselves.
+We will rely on other tools like [NEAR Explorer](https://explorer.nearprotocol.com/) for transaction visibility, history and more.

 #### Integration Tests with NEAR Shell